eclipse-cyclonedds/cyclonedds/docs/dev/xtypes_relnotes.md

 ## Type Representation

 - Type Object type representation
-    - Recursive types are not supported (Strongly Connected Components, 7.3.4.9)
     - User-defined annotations (7.3.1.2.4) and `verbatim` annotations (7.3.2.5.1.1) are not included in complete type objects
 - IDL type representation
     - Pragma declarations other than `keylist` are not supported